 Workflow Reliability term

-Guard condition: meaning, examples, and AI prompt use.
+Guard condition: meaning, examples, and expert terminology.

 Prevents a flow from moving forward unless the required facts are true.